direktiv/direktiv.github.io/docs/environment/git.md

 If a directory appears within the repository it will be created within the local mirror.
 Except in the following circumstances:

 * If the directory name begins with `.`
-* If the directory contains no workflows (recursively).
+* If the directory contains no flows (recursively).

-This means repositories can group workflows logically and have that grouping preserved on Direktiv.
+This means repositories can group flows logically and have that grouping preserved on Direktiv.

 ### Workflow

-If a file name ends in `.yml` or `.yaml` it will be treated as a workflow unless it can instead be treated as a workflow variable.
+If a file name ends in `.yml` or `.yaml` it will be treated as a flow unless it can instead be treated as a workflow variable.
 As long as the name contains only acceptable workflow name characters.

 Workflow names will have their suffix trimmed in Direktiv.
 So `hello.yaml` will create a workflow called `hello`.

-Files that evaluate as workflows according to these rules are considered to be so even if they cannot be interpreted as valid workflows.
+Files that evaluate as flows according to these rules are considered to be so even if they cannot be interpreted as valid flows.
 This ensures that mirrors can include up-to-date sources that perfectly mirror those found in the remote repository, even if those sources are flawed or incompatible with the version of Direktiv.

 ### Workflow Variable